 Legal Battles

-These legal battles have played a crucial role in protecting the integrity of elections and ensuring that all eligible citizens can exercise their right to vote.
+These court cases have been essential in preserving election integrity and guaranteeing that all qualified voters can exercise their right to vote.

 Voter Registration Drives